Is erysipelas treatable? How to treat erysipelas at home

 - A30 - A49 Other bacterial diseases

-A46 Erysipelas
+A46 Erysipelas (Erysipelas)

 What is erysipelas of the leg - causes

-Causes associated with a violation of the skin of the leg, can lead to the identification of symptoms of the disease:
+Causes associated with a violation of the skin of the leg can lead to the identification of symptoms of the disease:

 The consequence of hypothermia or overheating of the body can be erysipelas that affects the leg.

-Erysipelas foot symptoms
+Erysipelas of the leg symptoms

 The doctor knows that erysipelas of the leg at the initial stage characterized by such signs: